kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 After doing this for all seven columns we end up with $$\mathcal{S}=\mathcal{T}$$.
 Thus we can reframe the problem as a single player game whose goal is to find a sequence of actions which produces a low-rank decomposition of $$\mathcal{T}$$.
 (In practice, we set the initial state as $$\mathcal{S}=\mathcal{T}$$ and subtract $$u_iv_jw_k$$ at each step, so that the target state is always $$\mathcal{S}=0$$.)
 This is referred to as TensorGame and AlphaTensor is a method for learning to play this game.

 The table below shows the best results discovered by AlphaTensor for multiplication of various matrix sizes.
-Each row shows the number of steps (or rank) needed to multiply matrices of sizes $$n \times m$$ and $$m \times p$$.
+Each row shows the number of actions (or rank) needed to multiply matrices of sizes $$n \times m$$ and $$m \times p$$.
 In each case, AlphaTensor was able to match or surpass the current best known algorithm - the paper even reports improvements up to size $$(11, 12, 12)$$.
-To be clear, the results themselves are not a major improvement in computational efficiency.
-Rather what is most impressive is that AlphaTensor demonstrates a promising method for searching extremely large combinatorial spaces which can be applied to many problems.
+To be clear, the results themselves are not a groundbreaking improvement in computational efficiency.
+Rather, what is most impressive is that AlphaTensor demonstrates a promising method for searching extremely large combinatorial spaces which can be applied to many problems.

 ![](/assets/images/best_ranks.png){: width="400"}

 The approach of AlphaTensor is broadly as follows:
-1. Build a model to choose an action $$( {\bf u,  v,  w})$$, and estimate a value $$Q$$, given a state $$\mathcal{S}$$.
+1. Build a model to choose an action $$( {\bf u,  v,  w})$$ and estimate a state-value $$Q$$, given a state $$\mathcal{S}$$.
 2. Define a sufficiently dense reward function to provide feedback to the model.
 3. Use a RL algorithm to explore the game tree for low-rank decompositions, guided by the model's policy and value outputs.
 4. Supplement the RL problem with a supervised learning problem on known decompositions.